Lleafll/frame-plates/README.md

-# Frame Plates
+# Effigy Frame

-World of Warcraft:Legion addon which tracks nameplates in a separate unitframe-like grid.
+World of Warcraft:Legion addon which tracks Soul Effigy in a clickable frame.

-Slash commands: /fp, /frameplates
+Slash commands: /ef, /effigyframe

-Change settings in FramePlates.lua
+Change settings in EffigyFrame.lua